 This is only one tiny example of the very many ways in which visitors to Newhailes gain a very unusual sense of having accidentally wandered into a real home occupied by real people.
 The house has a - very carefully preserved and conserved - "lived in" feel.
 Some parts have a slightly tatty-round-the-edges appearance, like the poor polar bear whose skin has long served as a rug in front of the fire in the library, and which shows the inevitable charred spot that comes with a long life as a hearthrug.
 And yet, aspects of the house have a splendour and magnificence that can match anything you are likely to see elsewhere.
 The library itself, though now devoid of books, is the sort of room you'd love to package up and take home with you, even if it's very unlikely you'd have the space for it.
 Likewise the dining room, which was built to impress, and which still does, all these years later.

-The origins of Newhailes can be dated back to the estate, then known as Whitehill, purchased in 1686 by an architect called James Smith.
+The origins of Newhailes can be traced back to the estate, then known as Whitehill, purchased in 1686 by an architect called James Smith.
 While studying to become a priest in Rome as a young man, Smith had been greatly inspired by the work of the Venetian architect Andrea Palladio.
 Instead of becoming a priest, Smith became an architect, and he was an early exponent of the Palladian style that was to become so popular right across the British Isles.
 Smith also went on to father 32 children during the course of his two marriages, perhaps a further sign of his unsuitability for the priesthood.
 Among Smith's surviving architectural works are the Canongate Kirk in Edinburgh and Dalkeith House.

 Smith's original Palladian Villa at Whitehill was seven bays wide and, though later restyled, can still be seen as the central portion of Newhailes.
 In 1702 Smith got into financial difficulties and had to sell Whitehill.
 In 1709 the house was brought from its then owner, Lord Bellenden, by Sir David Dalrymple, 1st Baronet of Hailes.
 He paid 40,000 Merks, which translated to £27,000 at the time, or about £2.5 million in modern terms.